 Don’t clean alone

 Make sure to get your family or roommates involved.
-It creates bonding time for everyone as well as delegates work.
+It creates bonding time for everyone and is also a way to share the workload.
 It can also teach children the benefits of keeping a clean home.
-A good rule to establish is to never leave a room empty handed.
+A good rule to establish is to never leave a room empty-handed.
 If there is something that doesn’t belong in a room, make sure to take it with you to the proper room when you leave.